Diocese of Sør-Hålogaland

 Sør-Hålogaland is a diocese in the Church of Norway.
 The Diocese covers the Lutheran Church of Norway churches located within Nordland county in Norway.
-The diocese is headquartered in the town of Bodø at Bodø Cathedral, the seat of the presiding Bishop Ann-Helen Fjeldstad Jusnes (since 2015).
+The diocese is headquartered in the town of Bodø at Bodø Cathedral, the seat of bishop Svein Valle (since november 2023).
 The diocese is divided into eight deaneries (prosti).

 History

 In 1952, the old Diocese of Hålogaland (which covered all of Northern Norway) was split into two: the Diocese of Sør-Hålogaland (Nordland county) and the Diocese of Nord-Hålogaland (Troms, Finnmark, and Svalbard).

 Bishops

 The bishops of Sør-Hålogaland since its creation in 1952: